 Aircraft Maintenance and Office Facilities.
-Aircraft maintenance, storage, and fixed-base operator (FBO) office facilities will be constructed on Parcels A and B. On Parcel A, the hangar support wings will be 14-feet high.
-On Parcel B, the north wing will be two stories high and reach an elevation of approximately 28 feet 6 inches.
-The south wing is a single story and it will be approximately 12 feet 9 inches tall.
+Aircraft maintenance, storage, and fixed-base operator (FBO) office facilities will be constructed on Parcels A , B, and C. On Parcel A, the hangar support wings will be 14-feet high.
+On Parcel B, the FBO will be two stories high and reach an elevation of approximately 28 feet.
 The buildings and the attached hangars will be built on concrete slabs.
-Table 1 lists the square feet of the proposed buildings and Figure 8 and Figure 9. show the architectural sections for both Parcels.
+Table 1 lists the square feet of the proposed buildings.
+Hangars will be constructed on Parcels A, B, C and E. The hangars on Parcels A, B, C will house corporate aircraft of varying sizes and models.
+Each of these hangars has associated storage, maintenance and/or office areas (see section above).
+Parcel A will accommodate approximately five aircraft, Parcel B will accommodate one aircraft, and Parcel C will accommodate approximately four aircraft.